Dear International Students,

 Ask for an Application Form.
 Carefully review all of this information with your parents and contact us if you have any questions.

 This is when you get to meet us and talk face to (virtual) face.
 During the interview, the Program Coordinator will assess your suitability for our program.
 This call lasts 30-60 minutes.
 Parents will speak with us at the end of the call, but the first part of the interview questions must be answered by the student alone.
 You will not need a special preparation for this interview.
 You only have to speak about yourself and why you feel you are ready to travel and study abroad.

-This part may take some time, because once you are accepted in our program, we have to make quality placement with both your host family and your school.
+This part may take some time, because once you are accepted in our program, we have to make quality placement with your host family.
 Please, be patient!
 We will be working hard to give you the best experience.
-We will notify you and your parents of a confirmed placement in a school and your host family.
 We recommend that you write to your host family as soon as possible to introduce yourself, and let them know how you feel about this new experience